lewinschmitt/lewinschmitt.github.io/index.md

 ## Teaching

-I am currently teaching a seminar on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324){:target="_blank"} for the Master's in International Relations programme at IBEI.
-Moreover, I will be teaching a course on "Machine Learning for the Social Sciences" and one on "Advanced Social Research" at IBEI next academic year (2022-2023).
+I am currently teaching "Advanced Social Research" and "Machine Learning for Social Sciences" for the Master's programmes at IBEI.
+In the past, I gave what_s_in_a_tweet_twitter_s_impact_2021_on_public_opinion_and_eu_foreign_affairs on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324){:target="_blank"} for the Master's in International Relations programme at IBEI.

 ## Work in progress

+- "Good To See You" - a project using NLP techniques to measure the impact of EU leaders' in-person meetings on their speeches
+- "Bad Hygiene" - a quantitative study on the effect of the cordon sanitaire on co-sponsorship of amendments in the European Parliament
+- "AI and democracy: threat or tool" - a systematic analysis of national AI strategies to explore how they conceptualise and frame the nexus of AI and democracy
 - Using machine-learning to estimate party polarization as expressed through parliamentary speech
-- A text mining analysis of Twitter data to study the EU's external relations with selected countries (working paper available [here](https://github.com/lewinschmitt/lewinschmitt.github.io/raw/main/_data/EU_Twitter_diplomacy-a_text-mining_analysis.pdf){:target="_blank"})
+- A text mining analysis of Twitter data to study the EU's external relations with China
-- A policy study on the use of AI for border management in the MENA region; co-authored with [Aitor Bonsoms](https://www.ibei.org/en/aitor-bonsoms_177323){:target="_blank"}.
-- A quantitative study of the global governance literature: "The Study of Global Governance: An Analytic Portrait"; co-authored with [Charles Roger](https://www.ibei.org/en/charles-roger_110937){:target="_blank"}, [Jacint Jordana](https://www.ibei.org/en/jacint-jordana_14355){:target="_blank"} & [Adam Holesch](https://www.ibei.org/en/adam-holesch_34222){:target="_blank"}
-- A large-scale survey of international organizations' staff on their views about future global governance challenges; via the [GLOBE project](https://www.globe-project.eu/en/){:target="_blank"}
+- Analysis of an original [large-scale survey of international organizations' staff](https://globe-survey.eu/) on their views about future global governance challenges; via the [GLOBE project](https://www.globe-project.eu/en/){:target="_blank"}
 - An ongoing mapping of stakeholders and recent developments in global AI governance